JetBrains/kotlin-web-site/docs/topics/wasm/wasm-debugging.md

 {type="note"}

-You can debug this Compose Multiplatform application in your browser out-of-the-box, without additional configurations.
+You can debug this Compose Multiplatform application in your browser out of the box, without additional configurations.

 However, for other projects, you may need to configure additional settings in your Gradle build file.
 For more information about how to configure your browser for debugging, expand the next section.